 Other students made Christmas cards to sell, including Charlie who made cards to sell and also gave one to his mum (pictured) and decorated pots in which to sell plants that they had grown themselves throughout term.

 Refreshments were also provided by the students themselves, with the school’s Oast Café open and selling tea, coffee and cakes.
 The Café, which opens to the public, is a unique initiative by the school to give students practical work experience and the opportunity to run a business, including its marketing, sourcing ingredients, making and selling items and handling money.
 LVS Hassocks’ Head Boy Joe Goatley was in charge of the café on a busy day which provided him with useful work experience which will help him gain employment when he leaves the school.

 LVS Hassocks’ Director of SEN Sarah Sherwood said: “It was a really uplifting end to term with our students showing such a range of talents, from acting and singing to technical knowledge and creativity in making cards, gifts and other items to sell.
 The most important thing of all, and one that we really value, is that they all successfully demonstrated the confidence that we have been helping them to nurture by either being on stage or communicating with visitors.
 Anxiety and lack of confidence can be a big issue for children with autism but our students showed today that with the right support that can be overcome”.

 LVS Hassocks was also pleased to welcome three of its trustees to share the event – Jeremy Phillips (pictured above with parents), Alison Livesley and Roy Boulter.
 They were available throughout the morning to chat to parents.

-You can see our album of images from the day here.
+You can see other images from the day in our album.